 The definition of “marriage” is a moving target so planning for same sex couples is a dynamic area of practice for estate planning attorneys.
-The last 10 years have shown many changes and great advancement for lesbian and gay couples.
+Recent years have seen many changes and great advancement for lesbian and gay couples.

-- California and 4 other states have instituted marriage equivalents such as Civil Union or Domestic Partnership (Washington, Oregon, Nevada, and New Jersey.)
+- California and other states have instituted marriage equivalents such as Civil Union or Domestic Partnership

-- 5 states and the District of Columbia permit same sex marriage (Massachusetts, Vermont, Connecticut, New Hampshire, and Iowa.)
-California briefly legalized same sex marriage before it was overturned by Proposition 8, which is currently being challenged in court.
+- Some states and the District of Columbia permited same sex marriage.
+California briefly legalized same sex marriage before it was overturned by Proposition 8, which was then challenged in court.

-- In addition, 3 states others provide same-sex couples with some statewide spousal rights (Maine, Wisconsin, and Colorado.)
+- Still other states provided same-sex couples with some statewide spousal rights.

-- For example, same sex married couples are not entitled to receive the federal unlimited marital deduction.
-In a heterosexual marriage, one spouse can give, during life or at death, an unlimited amount of assets to the other spouse without incurring any federal estate tax.
+If the Supreme Court’s marriage equality decision is overruled, among other consequences, same sex married couples may not be entitled to receive the federal unlimited marital deduction or automatically inherit from their companion.
+Currently, one spouse can give, during life or at death, an unlimited amount of assets to the other spouse without incurring any federal estate tax.